-- ‘How to Register Using Aurora’ provides students with step-by-step instructions on how to create a timetable, register and waitlist for classes.
+- These videos on How to Register Using Aurora outlines step-by-step instructions on how to create a timetable, register and waitlist for courses.

-- Use your @myumanitoba.ca account for all communication with UM staff
+- Use your @myumanitoba.ca account for all communication with UM staff.